callum-hart/immutable-styles/docsNext/basicConcepts.md

 The example above is the equivalant of a CSS rule-set.
 It consists of a *selector* – in this case the `h1` tag, and contains three CSS declarations: `font-family`, `font-weight` and `font-size`.
 In immutable styles this is known as an **immutable rule-set**.

-An immutable rule-set can contain both CSS declarations (as seen above) and/or other immutable rule-sets:
+An immutable rule-set can contain other immutable rule-sets:

 ```jsx
 <dl>